PROTECT WHAT MATTERS MOST SCHEDULE A CONSULTATION

 1. Choose the Right Executor

-One of the most important decisions in the estate planning process is selecting an executor who is reliable, trustworthy, and capable of handling the responsibilities.
+One of the most important decisions in the estate planning process is selecting an executor who is reliable, trustworthy, responsible, and capable of handling the responsibilities.
 Executors should be chosen based on their ability to manage financial matters, communicate effectively, and remain impartial in carrying out the deceased’s wishes.

 If you’re concerned about potential family conflict, it may be worth considering an independent executor, such as a professional fiduciary or a bank.
 This can help prevent personal dynamics from interfering with the estate’s administration.